The Best Sources of Small Business Grants & Loans in Ontario

 GREENBOX TIP: If you want to improve your business’s energy efficiency, there are also dedicated grants offered by the Save On Energy program.
 The Save On Energy program is run by the Independent Electricity System Operator (IESO), a crown corporation that is responsible for operating the province’s electricity market.
 These programs include a Retrofit program to help businesses upgrade equipment, a Small Business Lighting program to help businesses install more energy efficient lighting, and other resources to help you reduce energy usage.

-Provincial small business loans in Ontario
+Provincial Small Business Loans in Ontario

 The provincial government also offers a number of small business loans in Ontario.
 Some loans are offered in partnership with federal government programs and Regional Innovation Centres.
 Here are some of the most popular: